CyberT33N/gitlab-cheat-sheet/README.md

 ```

 <br><br>
-In order to use Pipelines you must install gitlab-runner
+In order to use Pipelines you must install gitlab-runner.
+Read below..